White Diamonds: Sales

-As of 2018, its total sales were estimated at US$1.5 billion.
+As of 2018, total sales of White Diamonds were estimated at US$1.5 billion.
 Sales in 1993 were estimated at $48 million, and at $60 million in 2010.

 Beginning in 2011, Taylor stipulated that 20% of all sales in perpetuity be directed to her charity, the Elizabeth Taylor AIDS Foundation.

 The sales of Taylor's perfumes, particularly White Diamonds, were her principal source of income during her later life.
 She purportedly earned more from White Diamonds than from any of her roles in Hollywood films.

 Legacy

 White Diamonds was named "Fragrance of the Year" by The Fragrance Foundation in 1992, and inducted in the foundation's Hall of Fame in 2009.

-Taylor followed up White Diamonds with several other fragrances, including a number of flanker scents such as Sparkling White Diamonds in 1999 and Brilliant White Diamonds in 2001.
+Taylor followed up White Diamonds with several other fragrances, including a number of flanker scents such as Sparkling White Diamonds in 1999, and Brilliant White Diamonds in 2001.

-In 2021, White Diamonds Legacy was released to mark the 30th anniversary of its first release.
+In 2021, "White Diamonds Legacy" was released to mark the 30th anniversary of its first release.